qoofyk/zipper/lbm_adios/README.md

 written by Feng Li at Fall 2017

+## What is new
+    now all compiler/tranport library path is set automatically in cmake see mk/common.cmake and INSTALL:#build for more details

 ## What is done
     performace analysis
         traces collection for all transports in 8vs4